 Where to Stay in Vancouver

 The Opus Vancouver is an excellent boutique hotel located in Yaletown that is within walking distance of everything.
 This stylish hotel was named one of the top hotels by Forbes and the top luxury property in BC.
 We highly recommend it.
 Plus there are great options for dining and nightlife close by and its just a short walk to the waterfront.
 Check out rates and availability on TripAdvisor / Booking.com

 Day 2 – Ferry to Gibsons, BC

 It’s time to board the ferry to the Sunshine Coast!
 After a stay in Vancouver, we made our way to the Horseshoe Bay ferry terminal where we caught the ferry to Langdale Ferry Terminal.
 This is a gorgeous trip so make sure you get out on deck to take in the views of the rolling Fjords and coastal mountains.
 The ferry takes about 50 minutes and is a beautiful trip.
 Once you reach Langdale, it’s time to hop on the Sunshine Coast Highway and the road trip begins to explore one of the most beautiful stretches in British Columbia.

 After getting off in an orderly fashion at the terminal, we made our way to Gibsons Landing which is a bustling town set against the backdrop of the incredible Howe Sound.
 We didn’t know much about Gibsons Landing before our arrival but we were thrilled to find out that it was the setting for the beloved Canadian television show, The Beachcombers.

 Beachcombers – Canadian History in Gibsons

-Gibsons Landing is proud of its Canadian heritage and in the center of town you’ll find a corner dedicated to the long running series.
-Their boat The Persephone stand proud just up the street from Molly’s Reach restaurant.
+Gibsons Landing is proud of its Canadian heritage and in the center of town, you’ll find a corner dedicated to the long-running series.
+Their boat The Persephone stands proud just up the street from Molly’s Reach restaurant.